-The overall evaluation is based on ratings in the areas of teaching, service and scholarly work.
+The overall evaluation is based on ratings in the areas of to eaching, service and scholarly work.

 Excellent

 Effective

 Not Effective

+Supervisor comments that support this rating:

 Signatures

 Faculty Member Date

 Chair Date

 Dean of Instruction Date

 2. Compensation for Special Teaching Assignments (Dual-Credit Courses)